Monopoly: Price discrimination

 There is important information for one to remember when considering the monopoly model diagram (and its associated conclusions) displayed here.
 The result that monopoly prices are higher, and production output lesser, than a competitive company follow from a requirement that the monopoly not charge different prices for different customers.
 That is, the monopoly is restricted from engaging in price discrimination (this is termed first degree price discrimination, such that all customers are charged the same amount).
 If the monopoly were permitted to charge individualised prices (this is termed third degree price discrimination), the quantity produced, and the price charged to the marginal customer, would be identical to that of a competitive company, thus eliminating the deadweight loss; however, all gains from trade (social welfare) would accrue to the monopolist and none to the consumer.
-In essence, every consumer would be indifferent between going completely without the product or service and being able to purchase it from the monopolist.

 As long as the price elasticity of demand for most customers is less than one in absolute value, it is advantageous for a company to increase its prices: it receives more money for fewer goods.
 With a price increase, price elasticity tends to increase, and in the optimum case above it will be greater than one for most customers.

 A company maximizes profit by selling where marginal revenue equals marginal cost.
 A company that does not engage in price discrimination will charge the profit maximizing price, $P^*$, to all its customers.
 In such circumstances there are customers who would be willing to pay a higher price than $P^*$ and those who will not pay $P^*$ but would buy at a lower price.
 A price discrimination strategy is to charge less price sensitive buyers a higher price and the more price sensitive buyers a lower price.
 Thus additional revenue is generated from two sources.
 The basic problem is to identify customers by their willingness to pay.

 The purpose of price discrimination is to transfer consumer surplus to the producer.
 Consumer surplus is the difference between the value of a good to a consumer and the price the consumer must pay in the market to purchase it.
 Price discrimination is not limited to monopolies.

 Market power is a company's ability to increase prices without losing all its customers.
 Any company that has market power can engage in price discrimination.
 Perfect competition is the only market form in which price discrimination would be impossible (a perfectly competitive company has a perfectly elastic demand curve and has no market power).